pabloariasal/pabloariasal.github.io/_drafts/couring.md

 # Ground Work

 First of all let's lay down some ground work.
-We will define some basic types and abstractions that will make our implementation easier and safer, mainly by wrapping C APIs within RAII objects.
+We will define some basic types and abstractions that will make our implementation easier and safer.

-We will be dealing with files and buffers, so let's introduce abstractions for both:
+We will be dealing with files, so we write an RAII class that manages a read-only file:

 ```cpp
 class ReadOnlyFile {